MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 3. Install the [Azure Windows agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows) and the [Azure Linux agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-linux).

 For Windows, there shouldn't be Windows updates pending on the VM when you're triggering a migration.
-If there are, you won't be able to log in to the VM until the update finishes.
-After migration, you can check **Boot diagnostics** to view a screenshot of the VM.
-If this doesn't work, verify that the VM is running and review [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).
+If there are, the admins won't be able to log in to the VM until the update finishes.
+After migration, they can check **Boot diagnostics** to view a screenshot of the VM.
+If this doesn't work, they should verify that the VM is running and review [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).

 **Need more help?**